CookedSeafood/candy-wrapper/README.md

 - `LivingEntity.getCustomModifiers()` get custom modifiers from equipped `ItemStack` and filter based on `slot` field.
 - `LivingEntity.getCustomModifiers(String attribute)` get eligible custom modifiers and filter based on `attribute` field.
 - `LivingEntity.getCustomModifiedValue(String attribute, double base)` String and double to double.
+- `LivingEntity.get/has/add/setCustomStatusEffects()` Scoreboard-based status effect.

+## FAQ

+### Performence downside if only install the library?

+Not at all.
+It just takes a few more milliseconds to start Minecraft.
+Because the purpose of this library is to provide util methods.